Virtual Sailor: History

-Virtual Sailor was first released in 1999 and since then has seen 13 major release versions, with many minor updates released each year.
+Virtual Sailor was first released in 1999 as a shareware program and since then has seen 13 major release versions, with many minor updates released each year.
 Version 7.5.1 was released on July 25, 2017.

 In the nine-year period between versions 7.0 and 7.5, developers turned to a new program called "Vehicle Simulator".
 Vehicle Simulator, first released on March 27, 2009 expands on Virtual Sailor by allowing for the simulation of automobiles and aircraft as well in addition to watercraft, while remaining backwards compatible with many of the add-ons created for Virtual Sailor.

+In July 2021, Virtual Sailor NG was released.
+The update was a total rewrite of the original game and was redesigned for modern operating systems and next-generation graphics rendering.

+Virtual Sailor NG was published on Steam in October 2022 and is still able to be purchased from the Steam storefront.

 Critical reception

 GameSpot said of the game "Virtual Sailor simulates the entire marine environment and makes a complete sailing experience, it's multiplayer capability for online sailing and racing creates an extremely immersive marine experience."